 Resource roads are constructed to develop, protect and access B.C.'s natural resources.
 They are used primarily by industrial vehicles engaged in forestry, mining, oil and gas or agriculture operations.
 In addition to resource industries, resource roads are used by the general public and commercial operators, such as ski hills or fishing lodges.
 They serve as crucial links for rural communities and access to recreational opportunities.

-Resource roads are not built or maintained to the same standards as paved public roadways.
+Resource roads, including Forest Service roads, are not built or maintained to the same standards as paved public roadways.
 Many resource roads are not maintained for vehicular access.
 Most resource roads have gravel surfaces and are narrow (often one lane wide).
 There may be roadside brush limiting visibility, soft shoulders, more and tighter curves, with road grades that are much steeper than are encountered on public highways.

 Resource roads do not have signs or barriers identifying all hazards or dangers.
 Common hazards on resource roads include:

 - Passing or being passed on narrow roads

 - Changing road surface conditions

 Resource road users travel at your own risk and must drive with caution at all times.